Genes and dementia

 Vascular dementia is caused when blood flow to the brain is reduced, damaging nerve cells.
 This can happen as a result of a stroke or damage to blood vessels deep in the brain.
 The majority of cases of vascular dementia are not caused by faulty genes.
 We may carry genes that affect our risk of stroke, heart disease or other diseases that may contribute to vascular dementia.
 However, lifestyle factors such as smoking, lack of exercise, obesity, alcohol and diet can also be important.

-There are rare genetic disorders which can cause vascular dementia by damaging blood vessels in the brain.
+There are rare genetic disorders that can cause vascular dementia by damaging blood vessels in the brain.
 One is called CADASIL (cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy) and can be passed down through families.
-CADASIL only affects around 1000 people in the UK.
+CADASIL only affects around 1,000 people in the UK.

 Genes and dementia with Lewy bodies

-People with Down’s syndrome have an extra copy of the APP gene which leads to the amyloid build-up associated with Alzheimer’s disease.
+People with Down’s syndrome are born with an extra stretch of DNA.
+This means they also have an extra copy of the APP gene which leads to the amyloid build-up associated with Alzheimer’s disease.
 While not everyone with Down’s syndrome will go on to develop symptoms of Alzheimer’s, the risk is much higher.
-The prevalence of dementia in people with Down’s syndrome increases from 2% of those aged 30–39 years, to 10% of those aged 40–49 years, 35% in people aged 50–59 years, and 55% in the age group 60–69 years.
+Around 10% (1 in 10) of those with Down’s syndrome develop Alzheimer’s between the ages of 40-49 years.
+This increases to over half of people aged 60-69 years.

 Should I take a genetic test?